MicrosoftDocs/dynamics-365-fraud-protection/content/faq/security-assessment-faq.md

 #### Does the application or service collect or provide audit logs of administrator actions (user account Create/Update/Delete) or application-specific actions?
 The application maintains an audit history of key changes, such as rule or list updates.
 User account actions and corresponding audit history are controlled via Azure AD.
 For more information, see the overview in [Azure Active Directory reports and monitoring documentation](/azure/active-directory/reports-monitoring/index) and [Audit activity reports in the Azure Active Directory portal](/azure/active-directory/reports-monitoring/concept-audit-logs).

-For Azure AD auditing, see the core directory events for application role and group membership in [List of Azure Active Directory Audit Activities](/archive/blogs/motiba/list-of-azure-active-directory-audit-activities).</p><p>For access to audits from the Azure AD portal, see [Audit activity reports in the Azure Active Directory portal](/azure/active-directory/reports-monitoring/concept-audit-logs).
+For Azure AD auditing, see the core directory events for application role and group membership in [List of Azure Active Directory Audit Activities](/archive/blogs/motiba/list-of-azure-active-directory-audit-activities).
+For access to audits from the Azure AD portal, see [Audit activity reports in the Azure Active Directory portal](/azure/active-directory/reports-monitoring/concept-audit-logs).

 #### Does the application or service collect or provide audit logs of user actions (document or content Create/Read/Update/Delete)?
 Not applicable.
 Only the admin role is supported.